flutter/engine/impeller/docs/glossary.md

 ### Window System Integration (WSI)

 Impeller can render using one of the client rendering APIs into a render target.
-However, that render target needs to be presented in the platforms window system.
+However, that render target needs to be presented in the platform's window system.
 A Window System Integration API does this and is usually extremely platform specific.
-For instance, OpenGL may be available on macOS and Linux, but the WSI API for macOS EAGL and usually (but not always) EGL for Linux.
+For instance, OpenGL may be available on macOS and Linux, but the WSI API for macOS is EAGL and usually (but not always) EGL for Linux.

 ### Varying